 7 | MINIMALIST

 Clean, simple lines are in.
-Minimalist has always been an adult aesthetic, but now there are lots of pared down style options for toddler girls and boys too.
-And younger.
+Minimalism has always been an adult aesthetic, but now there are lots of pared down options for toddler girls and boys too.
 Plain simple cuts in neutral tones.
 Without loud colors or prints, or embellishments like lace and sequin, the emphasis is on quality, structure, and silhouette with exceptional tailoring or stitching.

 Minimalist clothing can be a bit harder to keep clean (a solid milky white tee shows everything), but they are far more versatile.
-A simple clean yet elegant A-line peach cotton dress can be worn anywhere.
-A lacy little girl dress, with tulle or crinoline, an underskirt, sash, fussy buttons, and a lace color isn’t going to get much wear.
+A simple, clean yet elegant A-line peach cotton dress can be worn anywhere.
+A lacy little girl dress, with tulle or crinoline, an underskirt, sash, and fussy buttons isn’t going to get much wear.

 Where to Shop: Gray Label, Millk, Goumi Kids, Colored Organics, Childhoods, Illoura the Label, Beya Made